Denmark Hill, Lambeth/Southwark

-Marked with a pin on the map below and shown in the photograph above,* the Salvation Army’s William Booth College was built in 1932 by Sir Giles Gilbert Scott.
+Marked with a pin on the map below and shown in the small photo,* the Salvation Army’s William Booth College was built in 1932 by Sir Giles Gilbert Scott.
 Its monumental style is reminiscent of Scott’s Bankside power station, now Tate Modern.

 Council housing now occupies much of the hinterland but many older properties survive on the main road, including some detached houses from the early 19th century.

 The locality’s main ethnic groups are of British, Caribbean and African descent.

 The first recorded game of roller hockey, a sport now especially popular in the USA and southern Europe, was played at the Lava roller skating rink on Grove Lane in 1885.
 The rink acquired its name because it was floored with a layer of lava from Mount Vesuvius.
 The building was converted to a military depot in 1914 and burned down around 1920.